crawfordwynnes/overloadedargs/_posts/2024-12-05-ruby-testing.markdown

 ```
 so that it is not lazyily evaluated, and probably we would change the first `let` to a `let!` also for consistency.

-Apparently `let` on it's own also returns the memoized value, so atleast you know that `let` will return a consitent value.
+Apparently `let` on it's own also returns the memoized value, so atleast you know that `let` will return a consistent value.

 ## Style & Not Nesting Context